 - Put 20% into generally long-term financial goals such as retirement, an emergency fund and college savings.

 - Spend the last 30% on fluctuating categories including dining out, hobbies and shopping.

 If your money is all tied up in a house you can’t really afford, you won’t have any left over for these other goals, and it will be hard to build a financially comfortable future—let alone a secure life right now.

 Know your budget

-Understand the hidden costs
+Understand hidden costs

-- Property taxes: as states and cities try to close budget holes, property taxes are likely to increase.
+Property taxes: As states and cities try to close budget holes, property taxes are likely to increase.

 Leave your options open

 You never know when job opportunities, romance, family obligations or, well, pandemics might shape the location of your future residence.
 You might want to consider holding off on buying a home until you feel reasonably locked into some of your other life goals and responsibilities: career, love and family.